PeopleFirst

 How Direct Payments work video

 You have full control and choice over who provides your care.
-You take full responsibility for your care needs, who works for you, when and how.
-You take responsibility for finding the care that you want and paying for that care using your Personal Budget.
+You take full responsibility for finding, organising and managing the care that you want, and paying for that care using your Direct Payment.

-The kinds of support which might be paid for using your personal budget include:
+The kinds of support which might be paid for using your direct payments include:

-If you choose to receive your personal budget as a direct payment then you will have greater flexibility about whom you pay to provide your support - you can choose to employ care workers or other care professionals via a care agency, or can employ your own personal assistant, but you can also choose to pay someone you know to provide support for you.
+With your direct payment you will have greater flexibility to choose to employ care workers or other care professionals via a care agency, or can employ your own personal assistant, but you can also choose to pay someone you know to provide support for you.

 The council will provide you with a prepaid card for the direct payment to be paid into.
 Although the council will have access to moniter these accounts to ensure they are being managed appropriately, you should also keep record of any expenditure, such as receipts and timesheets.